mjtamlyn/ayb-notes/6-git-database.md

 ### Versioning

 We can look back at previous issues really easily.
+Related is diffs - what changed between a and b.

+### Hooks

+We can use these to update caches, alternate formats or index searches.